Dcm-dcm-dcm/AFALog/README.md

-# DALog
+# AFALog
-**DALog:A Data Augmentation Framework for Log-based Anomaly Detection with Deep Active Learning**
+**AFALog: A General Augmentation Framework for Log-based Anomaly Detection with Active Learning**

-This version is in the form of DALog embedded in Transformer
+This version is in the form of AFALog embedded in Transformer
 ## Requirements
 ```
 numpy==1.23.4